leadweedy/FGA-docs/Game-Area-detection.md

 ## How FGO should look on JP/KR (wide-screen update)

 Should fill the entire screen including the notch.

 There should be no black bars on the screen.
+If there are, switch your phone from Gesture Navigation to 3-button navigation.

 ## How FGO should look